Looking for fun things to do in Hong Kong at night? Start your after dark plans by reading this list.

 12. Sing karaoke with your friends

 No one can say no to a good karaoke experience on a Thursday night!
 Tired of social interactions at bars?
-Bring your friends to these private karaoke bars to enjoy some games, food and drinks, and unleash your inner rock stars.
+Bring your friends to these private karaoke bars to enjoy some games, food and drinks, and unleash your inner rock star.

 Check out these karaoke bars in Hong Kong.